Zulu (1964 film): Later critical appraisal

 In 2014, Pat Reid of Empire gave the film four out of five stars, describing Zulu "As a spectacular war film with a powerful moral dimension…Like the defence of Rorke's Drift itself, its legend grows with the passing of time."
 Cinema Retro released a special issue dedicated to Zulu, which detailed the production and filming of the film.
 Stating that the film "has lost none of its impact over the years", it praises the battle sequences, calling them "impressively staged" and the portrayal of the Zulus "as noble figures who develop a mutual respect for the British, even as they are trying to kill them".
 It also praises the "particularly impressive" performances of the supporting cast of Hawkins, Jacobbsson, and Magee.

 In a Telegraph article, Will Heaven wrote, "Zulu is a story of real-life heroism seen through the lenses of Victorian propaganda and Hollywood epic cinema.
 It may not be truthful – but, my God, the result is thrilling."

 In regards to the film's attitudes on race, author Daniel O'Brien noted one of the Zulus killing one of their own to protect Witt's daughter, and how Bromhead dismissing the native auxiliaries who died with the column at Isandhlwana, "Damn the levies man – more cowardly blacks", is reprimanded by Adendorff.

 In 2018, Chief Mangosuthu Buthelezi defended the film's cultural and historical merits, stating that there's a "...deep respect that develops between the warring armies, and the nobility of King Cetshwayo's warriors as they salute the enemy, demanded a different way of thinking from the average viewer at the time of the film's release.
 Indeed, it remains a film that demands a thoughtful response."
-Buthelezi, with whom Baker had become friends with during production, described Baker as "the finest white man he had ever met".
+Buthelezi, with whom Baker had become friends during production, described Baker as "the finest white man he had ever met".